-DAY 5: Antarctica and scheduled return flight On reaching King George Island, disembark at Fildes Bay and explore the area, such as the Chilean Base Frei and the Russian Base Bellingshausen.
-Bid farewell to Antarctica before boarding the flight back to Punta Arenas, Chile.
+DAY 7: Scheduled return flight from Antarctica Return to King George Island and bid farewell to Antarctica before boarding the flight back to Punta Arenas.
 On arrival, transfer to your hotel for the night.
-(Note: Meals in Punta Arenas are at your leisure and not included in the program).
+(Note: Meals in Punta Arenas are at your leisure and not included in the program.)

-DAY 6: End of the Air-Cruise After breakfast, transfer to the Punta Arenas airport for your onward flight
+DAY 8: End of the Air-Cruise After breakfast, transfer to the Punta Arenas airport for your onward flight.